-Automatic systems using flow meters or weight scales may be used.
+Automatic systems using flow meters or weigh scales may be used.

 Filling is complete when the intended amount of liquid is transferred or the maximum fill level is reached.
-In situations where the operator either fails to end the fill process when the maximum filling level is reached or fails to control the tank pressure during fill, the pressure in the transport tank will increase and may reach the MAWP, causing the relief devices to open.
-If the flow of the pump is greater than the capacity of the relief system, the pressure in the transport tank may rise to the pump MDP.
+In situations where the operator either fails to end the fill process when the maximum filling level is reached, or fails to control the tank pressure during fill, the pressure in the transport tank will increase and can reach the MAWP, causing the relief devices to open.
+If the flow of the pump is greater than the capacity of the relief system, the pressure in the transport tank can rise to the pump maximum delivery pressure (MDP).

-4.1.2 Filling with pressure balance
+5.1.2 Filling with pressure balance